 - Leftover cooked meat - great for a protein snack

-- Mug of flavoured black tea with milk – sometimes this is so comforting it’s all I need to keep certain cravings at bay.
-My favorites are from Davids Tea and Teavana.
-They both some awesome flavoured tea that feel like a treat
+- Mug of flavoured black tea with milk – sometimes this is so comforting and it’s all I need to keep certain cravings at bay.
+You can get some really great flavours too.

-- Latte – use flavored coffee and steam some milk from your healthy extra to pour on top
+- Latte – use flavoured coffee and steam some milk from your healthy extra to pour on top

-Of course if you can save your healthy extra’s for later in the day, you then have lots of option freed up for snacks later in the day should you need them.
+Of course if you can save your healthy extra’s for later in the day, you then have lots of option freed up for snacks should you need them.
 Also check out my Instagram page @slimmingeats if you are not yet following me, as I already have many breakfast ideas on there that do not include your healthy extras.